 Well-tuned selective attention gives us the ability to disregard and resist interference from irrelevant information.
 For those who are easily distracted, attention becomes sidetracked by irrelevant items.
 In order to stay focused, those with deficits need to reduce the number of environmental stimuli that can cause a distraction – for instance, they may need to find a quiet place in order to listen to something carefully.

-Exercises involving finding the odd one out, or on the contrary, finding a target item among distractors can be used to assess this type of attention.
+Exercises involving finding the odd item out of a series, or on the contrary, finding a target item among distractions can be used to assess this type of attention.

 Shared or divided attention

-Routine situations in which you perform two tasks at the same time require very few attentional resources (e.g. having a conversation while driving home).
+Routine situations in which you perform two tasks at the same time require very few attention resources (e.g. having a conversation while driving home).
 This is also true for activities in which you have a high level of expertise.
-But when you are faced with unusual situations (or activities for which you have little expertise), such as driving to an unfamiliar location while talking to a passenger, the planning and allocation of attentional resources becomes more challenging.
-Similarly, your use of attentional resources increases with the number of items you need to focus on.
+But when you are faced with unusual situations (or activities for which you have little expertise), such as driving to an unfamiliar location while talking to a passenger, the planning and allocation of attention resources becomes more challenging.
+Similarly, your use of attention resources increases with the number of items you need to focus on.